CyberDanish/wifite2/README.md

 - Real-time target refresh every second
 - Parallel attack validation

+---

 ## Troubleshooting

 - Ensure wireless card supports injection
-- Run as root/sudo
+- Run as root or sudo
-- Update Aircrack-ng to latest version
+- Update Aircrack-ng to the latest version
 - Check dependencies with verbose mode: `wifite2 -v`

+---

 ## Disclaimer

-This tool is for educational and authorized testing purposes only.
+This tool is for educational and authorized security testing only.
 Use responsibly and in compliance with local laws.

+---

 ## License